Murtagy/blog/content/simple_code_polymorphism.md

                 raise InvalidEmployeeType(r.type)
 ```

-So the main benefit of this system is that when we decide to add a new employee type - we do not have to change multiple functions, but have to implement only the methods of the `EmployeeBase`.
+The main benefit of this system is that when we decide to add a new employee type - we do not have to change multiple functions, but have to implement only the methods of the `EmployeeBase`.

 ## Issues with this approach